 Freshman Year (9) – Meeting with student as well as their parents to develop a four (4) year college plan by viewing high school graduation requirements, college recommended course, career plans, community service, and building an extra-curricular resume.
 This plan is developed in the beginning of the freshman year and reviewed and revised each year with adjustments made for academic performance, personal interest, and revised career plans.

 Sophomore Year (10) – Proctor PSAT Testing in October.
-Nevada Proficiency Exams given.
 Reviewing and revising four (4) year college plan.
 Continuing to encourage community service projects.
 Sophomores should begin to look at scholarships and grants in their area of interest along with narrowing down a list of the types of schools that are appealing to them.
 Big or small?
 Christian or Public?
 Urban or Rural?

 Junior Year (11) – Proctor PSAT Testing in October.
-Nevada Proficiency Exams given.
 Career inventory test will be administered.
 It is Beneficial to register and take SATs or ACTs.
-Juniors will be eligible to apply for the Leadership Las Vegas Program.
 Reviewing and revising four (4) year college plan.
 Juniors will be advised to continue to community service involvement, identify the characteristics of a college that matter to you: size geographical location, academic rigor, diversity, social: to begin to compile a resume of activities, honors, leadership positions, and jobs this information will be helpful when applying for colleges.

-Senior Year (12) – Proctor the proficiency exam writing portion that is offered to seniors only and any other part of the exam that the student was unable to complete as a junior.
-Help student narrow college search to three or four schools.
+Senior Year (12) – Help student narrow college search to three or four schools.
 Work closely with MVCS student to ensure that all college and scholarship application dead lines are meet.
 Offer tools to complete their final resume, enhance writing skills for scholarships and college admissions, and letters of recommendation.
 Provide workshops for financial aid assistance.
 Continue to promote community service activities during the school year.

 The following web sites have been provided to assist you in your career and college choice.